 Click here for information about how to apply, international student fees and more.

-Belleville, Ontario, May 22, 2014 – Loyalist College is proud to announce that Television and New Media Production and Radio Broadcasting students will be recognized at the 2014 Broadcast Educators ...
+Belleville, Ontario, May 19, 2015 – Loyalist College is pleased to announce that students in the Television and New Media Production and Radio Broadcasting programs have won three Broadcast Educator...
 Read More

 A BEAC Award winner in 2016 for Best Commercial/PSA, plus the BEAC President’s Award for Audio in 2016, this PSA for the Ontario Brain Injury Association was written and produced by Jessica Baldwin.

 Produced by Sarah Osier, this is an example of station imaging, taking songs and mixing them together rhythmically.